“But I Had a Happy Childhood”: Why Therapists Go Back to the Past

 1. The Past Lives in the Present

-“We don’t remember what happened to us as children—we remember how it felt.”
+“We don’t remember what happened to us as children — we remember how it felt.”

-2. Debunking the “Happy Childhood” Narrative
+2. Rethinking the “Happy Childhood” Narrative

 “And what did that cost you?”

-3. Compassionate Inquiry Means Making the Unconscious Conscious
+3. Compassionate Inquiry: Making the Unconscious Conscious

 • Where did you learn that your needs were too much?